 TraceLink Product Information Manager - Product Verification provides manufacturers with the capability to receive and respond to verification requests, verify requestor credentials, and synchronize their GTINs with other lookup directories.
 The solution automatically creates a verification request with the wholesale distributor's or dispenser's credentials and routes it to the correct manufacturer.
-Despite the complexity of the pharmaceutical supply chain, Product Information Manager - Product Verification executes verification requests with subsecond response times, ensuring that operational processes are not delayed.
+Despite the complexity of the pharmaceutical supply chain, Product Information Manager - Product Verification executes verification requests with sub-second response times, ensuring that operational processes are not delayed.

-Product Information Manager - Product Verification supports the GS1 Lightweight Messaging Standard for Verification of Product Identifiers, ensuring 100% interoperability across the supply chain.
+Product Information Manager - Product Verification supports the GS1 Lightweight interoperability across the supply chain.
 This enables pharma supply chain organizations that are purchasing, distributing, or dispensing products to easily verify product identifiers for salable returns, suspect and illegitimate product investigations, and regulatory authority requests.